Home > Crystallographic Web Applets | |||

 ANOMALOUS DISPERSION RATIOS, WAVELENGTH-ENERGY |

-Very useful tool for MAD experiments, estimating the anomalous (Bijvoet) and dispersive rations at 4 selectable wavelength and a fixed anode around an absorption edge, depending on protein size and number of anomalous scatterers.
+Very useful tool for MAD experiments, estimating the anomalous (Bijvoet) and dispersive rations at 4 selectable wavelengths and a fixed anode around an absorption edge, depending on protein size and number of anomalous scatterers.
 Also has a wavelength<>energy converter.
 See tutorial for associated exercises. |

 ||